anvix9/anvix-c.github.io/_posts/2024-08-16-fading-of-a-life-reverie.md

 <br/>

 <p style="text-align: justify;">
 The photographs—they sit there, still and silent, but what stories do they really tell?
 Of love lost or <mark>merely misplaced</mark>?
 Of lives lived or <mark>just imagined</mark>?
-The faces in those images, frozen in their fleeting moments, seem to whisper, "We are gone, but we were once here.", leaving me in cage nourishing my fantasies...
+The faces in those images, frozen in their fleeting moments, seem to whisper, "We are gone, but we were once here.", leaving me in cage nourishing my fading reveries...
 </p>
 <br/><br/>